 Yes.
 AirPrint printers can download and install new firmware updates without connecting to an app on your phone, tablet, or computer.
 These software updates may add new features, help your AirPrint printer work more efficiently, or fix bugs that were preventing it from working optimally.

-Final Thoughts on AirPrint Printers
+Final Thoughts on the Best AirPrint Printers

 The wide adoption of AirPrint — and the mass creation of WiFi-enabled printers — is a big win for the common computer user.
 Many of us have moved on from using a sedentary desktop and embraced the flexibility of doing work from anywhere in our home on a laptop.
 Similarly, standalone digital cameras have largely been replaced by smartphones, which can both capture and edit high-resolution pictures in seconds.
 AirPrint printers were designed to accommodate the devices we use now.